Two children sitting together and smiling, enjoying Trauma Informed activities and support.

 What is Trauma Informed Care?

-Trauma informed care means recognising that many children and the adults who support them may have experienced difficult or stressful events that affect how they feel, think, and behave.
+Trauma Informed care means recognising that many children, and the adults who support them, may have experienced stressful or challenging events that affect how they feel, think, and behave.
+Instead of judging behaviour, we see it as a form of communication: a way of expressing unmet needs, past experiences, or emotional distress.

 What is Polyvagal Theory?